 Best for: code review after feature implementation, testing after code changes, deployment after review.

-Automatically triggers when new tasks are assigned to the agent's bot user on the t0ggles board.
+Automatically triggers when new tasks are assigned to the agent's bot user on the t0ggles board, or when the agent is mentioned in a task comment.

 Requirements:

-The app polls for new tasks every 5 minutes.
-When it finds tasks assigned to the agent in the To-Do status, it automatically enqueues a run.
+The app polls every 5 minutes.
+When it finds tasks assigned to the agent in a non-done status, it automatically enqueues a run.

-Best for: fully autonomous agents that pick up and execute tasks without manual intervention.
+Best for: fully autonomous agents that pick up tasks and respond to follow-up requests without manual intervention.